n-edwards/Int-to-String/README.md

-Simple exercise that converts an integer to a string in several languages.
+Simple exercise in converting an integer to a string in several languages.

 HTML/JavaScript can be run in browser.
 Pyton and Ruby scripts should be run from command prompt.